BinaryBrain/Gamers/README.md

 Gamers.js
 =========

-Gamers.js is an ecosystem allowing browser games developers.
+Gamers.js is an ecosystem for browser games developers.